fsi-open/datasource/doc/en/drivers/doctrine.md

 # Doctrine Driver #

-This driver allows to fetch data from database using Doctrine.
+This driver allows to fetch data from database using Doctrine2 ORM.

 ## Setup ##